Smoked Pork Butt

 Sprinkle On the Seasoning

 Aaron emphasizes that you really want to coat it generously, because the meat in the center isn’t going to have any seasoning.
+So you almost have to overseason the outside.

-Get the Pork On The Smoker
+Get the Meat On The Smoker

-I’ve smoked a lot of meats now, and there was one time when I forgot to put the water in and the meat was a lot drier.
+This was one of Aaron’s tips from the class and WOW does it make a difference.
+I’ve smoked a lot of meats now, and there was one time when I forgot to put the water in and the end result was a lot drier.

 Smoke the pork for 3 hours, undisturbed, at which point it should look like this:

-Spritz the Meat
+Spritz

 Why Do You Spritz The Meat?

-Before I started smoking meats regularly, I had heard the idea of spritzing meat with water, but didn’t understand what it was for.
+Before I started smoking meats regularly, I had heard the idea of spritzing meat with water or apple juice, but didn’t understand what it was for.
 Spritzing cools the outside of the meat down so that it doesn’t overcook and dry out.
+It’s another technique that makes a huge difference in the end.

 After the second three hour period, check the temperature of the pork using a thermometer (affiliate).
 It should ideally be around 165 and you may notice the fat cap on top has split.